hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

             "test": "echo \"Error: no test specified\" && exit 1" },
         "devDependencies": {
+            "@microsoft/teamsfx-cli": "^1.2.3",
             "@microsoft/teamsfx-run-utils": "alpha",
-            "env-cmd": "^10.1.0"
+            "env-cmd": "^10.1.0",
+            "ncp": "^2.0.0"
         }
     }
     ```

 1. Change the "name", "version", and "author" properties, as needed.
 1. Open the teamsapp.local.yml file in the root of the project and find the line `args: install --no-audit`.
-Change this to `args: run install:tab --no-audit`.
+Change this to `args: run install:tab --no-audit`.npm
 1. Open **TERMINAL** in Visual Studio Code.
 Navigate to the root of the project and run `npm install`.
+Among other things, a new node_modules folder is in the project root.
+1. Next run `npm install:tab`.
+Among other things, a new node_modules folder will be created in the tab folder, if there isn't one already.
 1. Verify that you can sideload the tab with the following steps:

     <ol type="a">
       <li>Select <b>View</b> | <b>Run</b> in Visual Studio Code.</li>
       <li>In the <b>RUN AND DEBUG</b> drop down menu, select the top option, <b>Debug (Edge)</b>, and then press F5.
 The project will build and run.
-Among other things, a new node_modules folder will be created in the project root.
 This process may take a couple of minutes.
 Eventually, Teams opens in a browser with a prompt to add your tab app.</li>
       <li>Select <b>Add</b>.</li>
       <li>To stop debugging and uninstall the app, select <b>Run</b> | <b>Stop Debugging</b> in Visual Studio Code.</li>
     </ol>